Security and Resilience in AI Systems

 • Load balancing: Use Front Door or Application Gateway.

-• Intelligent autoscaling: Based on GPU usage, latency, or request queues.
+• Intelligent autoscaling: Based on GPU usage, latency, or queues.

-• Health probes and auto-restart: For AKS pods and critical containers.
+• Health probes and auto-restart: For AKS pods and critical services.

-• Retry and fallback: With alternate models or cached responses.
+• Retry and fallback: Use alternate models or cached responses.

-• Disaster recovery: Replicate data and models across secondary regions.
+• Disaster recovery: Replicate data and models to secondary regions.

 Production lessons (real cases)

-❌ Pod froze after 200 requests without readiness probe → ✅ Fix: Add health check + auto-restart. ❌ Key Vault token expired and blocked pipeline → ✅ Fix: Use Managed Identity with auto-renewal. ❌ Logs captured customer prompts → ✅ Fix: Mask and anonymize logs.
+❌ Pod froze after 200 requests without readiness probe → ✅ Fix: Add health checks and auto-restart ❌ Key Vault token expired and blocked pipeline → ✅ Fix: Use Managed Identity with automatic rotation ❌ Logs captured customer prompts → ✅ Fix: Mask and anonymize logs

 Test your incidents before they happen.
 Resilience is built before failure.